 “This program has really helped our neighborhood get the upper hand on the LFA problem.
 I believe it will help us continue to work together to battle the little fire ants as well as other issues we share as neighbors.
 Thank you for the training and support!”

 ” I BELIEVE THE ABATEMENT PROGRAM IS SUCCESSFUL.”

 “treatment works, it keeps us and our pets safe making a much more enjoyable place to live.
 So worth the effort! ”

 “Thank You for your efforts & your program in training and helping people treat for LFA.
 Treatment on my property has been very successful – I have gone from avoiding sections of my property to full use and enjoyment of the property due to significant LFA reduction through treatment.”

-This program is made possible through funding from the Hawaii Invasive Species Council, the Hawaii Tourism Authority, and the National Science Foundation, with technical assistance provided by Stanford University
+This program is made possible through funding from the the Hawaii Tourism Authority, the Hawaii County Council, the Hawaii Invasive Species Council, and the National Science Foundation, with technical assistance provided by Stanford University